valgrindCTF/website/src/posts/call-for-authors-25.md

 **Interested?**

-Join our [Discord](https://discord.gg/RW5S5wEcUr) and reach out to N3rdL0rd or quantum with a concept or a challenge that you already have ready-to-go.
+Feel free to reach out with a concept or a challenge that you already have ready-to-go.
 Just make sure that:

 - Your challenge hasn't been published before
 - If your challenge needs a server, it has a Dockerfile
 - Your challenge has a **clearly-worded** writeup that **completely** explains the entire path a player would take to get to a solution.

+Invites to the Discord server have been paused for now due to an influx of bot accounts, but you can feel free to DM `@n3rdl0rd` on Discord for an invite.

 Let’s make the first-ever valgrindCTF an unforgettable experience together!